-Since 1999, it has produced two NCAA champions, two NCAA runner-ups, two Olympians, and six Pac-10 team championships.
+Since 1999, it has produced two NCAA champions, four NCAA runner-ups, two Olympians, 25 All-American honors, and six Pac-10 team championships.

 But the Boise State wrestling program doesn't just build winning wrestlers; it gives young men the foundation to be winners at life.
 Boise State should continue supporting programs like this, even if they're not profitable like the football program.